Files

 1. Open Template Workspace

 Open the attached WritingGeodatabaseAttachments_Begin.fmwt workspace in FME Workbench.
 You can download this workspace from the Files section of this article.
-This workspace reads in three points of interest from a GML file, as well as reads in a path to photos which we will later attach.
+This workspace reads in three points of interest from a GML file and a path to photos, which we will later attach.
 In addition, some of the attributes have been modified to match the destination schema using AttributeManagers.
-This workspace also has the geodatabase writer set up, the schema for this geodatabase came from the ATTACHMENTSTEMPLATE.xml file.
+This workspace also has the geodatabase writer set up; the geodatabase schema was derived from the ATTACHMENTSTEMPLATE.xml file.
 For more information on using templates, see the How to use an Esri Template Geodatabase article.

 2. Add Relationship Related Attributes